StableMotion: One-Step Motion Estimation with Diffusion Prior: Related Work

+Motion estimation determines the geometric transformation, or motion, between images.
+Reliable estimates support numerous applications, including image or video stitching \cite{nie2021unsupervised,7563334}, video stabilization \cite{727336,10.1145/2461912.2461995,7563334,7909025}, layout rectangling \cite{nie2022deep,zhou2023rectangling}, rolling-shutter correction \cite{yang2024single}, image rotation \cite{he2013content,10128955}, and fisheye-distortion removal \cite{1642666}.
+These transformations are typically formulated as warping operations described by pixel-wise flows~\cite{10.1007/978-3-540-24673-2_3}, mesh flows~\cite{10.1007/978-3-319-46466-4_48}, or homographies~\cite{DBLP:journals/corr/DeToneMR16}.
+In this work, we introduce StableMotion, a versatile framework that estimates pixel-wise motion fields, and demonstrate its effectiveness on two applications: stitched image rectangling (SIR) and rolling-shutter correction (RSC).

-\citet{he2013rectangling} posed the task of image rectangling and proposed a two-stage framework.
-The former stage initializes an irregular mesh through seam carving~\cite{avidan2023seam}, and the latter solves a content-preserving rectangular mesh by energy optimization.
-Based on that, \citet{nie2022deep} pioneered a deep learning approach to image rectangling by estimating mesh deformations using convolutional neural networks (CNNs).
-Recently, \citet{zhou2023rectangling} used specially designed diffusion models for image rectangling, employing a two-stage-cascade strategy that involves \textit{image-to-motion} and \textit{image-to-image} transformations. \citet{zhang2024recstitchnet} designed an end-to-end framework to combine image stitching and rectangling together, and \citet{nie2024semi} proposed a semi-supervised method for rectangling.
+Stitched image rectangling transforms an image produced by image stitching, which often has irregular non-rectangular boundaries, into a regular rectangular image.
+The problem was first posed in \cite{he2013rectangling}, which proposed a two-stage framework: the first stage initializes an irregular mesh through seam carving~\cite{avidan2023seam}, and the second stage solves for a content-preserving rectangular mesh by energy optimization.
+Building on this idea, \cite{nie2022deep} pioneered a deep-learning approach to image rectangling by estimating mesh deformations with convolutional neural networks (CNNs).
+More recently, \cite{zhou2023rectangling} employed specially designed diffusion models for image rectangling using a two-stage cascade involving \textit{image-to-motion} and \textit{image-to-image} transformations. \cite{zhang2024recstitchnet} designed an end-to-end framework that combines image stitching and rectangling, and \cite{nie2024semi} proposed a semi-supervised rectangling method.